Kamimorrow/XenWraith-Project/README.md

 - -- SpaceBar to Attack-(Unavailable)
 - -- Killing the Enemy grants you points based on the enemy's dificulty-(Unavailable)
 - -- Continue to play untill you die
+- -- As time continues the game gets harder-(Unavailable)
+- -- collect power ups to give you an edge in your struggle-(Unavailable)